andreterceiro/dio-mobile-meu-tudo--configuring-your-development-environment-for-react-native/README.md

 - One comment: please wait the app in the cellphone or tablet be full loaded to see the right content of the app.
 In the beggining I saw an icon, but after the app was loaded I saw a text that was in App.tsx;

+# Live reload

+Teacher changed the text o the blank app, saved and the text changed in the cellphone.
+In my text this was not ocurred, I needed to stop the app and run again, I think I did not wait a sufficient time only, but no problem, if it was not the case is necessary only run the app again.
+This is very quick.

 # Links passed in complementary materials section

 [Expo Go](https://expo.dev/go)